by Abraham Magalong,

 These unfortunate, albeit humorous series of events is similar to how frantic, chaotic and exhausting IT project delivery can be at times.
 Business Analysts fulfil their roles as well as others within the project team.
 This is because we share similar knowledge areas with many other disciplines like solution architecture, data analysis and project management.
 The concluding scenes justify how without a structured analysis approach, supportive culture and defined responsibilities, projects can quickly become over spent and delayed.
 To help consultants with situations like this, BAPL provides the following services:

 Every person needs someone to depend on.
-Consultants at BAPL have a Service Delivery Manager who regularly ensures the consultant has all they need to confidently achieve their scope of work but also the client is happy with efforts and understands expectations.
+Consultants at BAPL have a Lead BAPL Consultants who regularly ensure the consultant has all they need to confidently achieve their scope of work but also the client is happy with efforts and understands expectations.